tbwork/anole-config/README.md

 7 Support other frameworks

-Anole support all third-party frameworks via injecting the properties to the Java runtime system properties.
+Anole support popular third-party frameworks via injecting the properties to the Java runtime system properties.
 So to support those frameworks, you just neet to use the method like referencing a system properties.
 For example, to Log4j, it would be like :
 ```